defencedigital/moduk-service-manual/src/your-community/index.md

 ## Join communities in Defence

-Anyone working in Defence can join a community of practice.
+Anyone working in Defence can join a community.

 You can join more than one community.